digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 The boundary for the design code area as a single polygon or multipolygon value.
 Points must be in the WGS84 coordinate reference system.

-This should be in GeoJSON format.
+This should be provided as well-known text (WKT).

 Example:
 `MULTIPOLYGON (((1.188829 51.23478,1.188376 51.234909,1.188381 51.234917,1.187912 51.235022...`